| Gap-lined Pantydia EREBINAE, EREBIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The eggs are grey and spherical, with minute grooves and dimples.
 They are laid in an untidy array on any convenient surface.

-The moths are found all over Australia, including:
+The moths have been found over much of Australia, including:

 While most Pantydia can be separated by examining the underside of the hindwing, Pantydia diemeni can be recognized by the break in the forewing submarginal line.